Richard Stoker

+Education and teaching

 There was a strong musical tradition in Stoker's family, and he showed an early aptitude, intrigued by the piano keyboard as soon as he was tall enough to reach it.
-He started playing the piano at the age of six, started to compose at the age of seven, and went to an uncle for piano lessons.
+Born in Castleford, Yorkshire, he started playing the piano at the age of six, started to compose at the age of seven, and went to an uncle for piano lessons.
 At 15 he went to Huddersfield Technical College, studying with Harold Truscott and Winifred Smith.

 After initial encouragement from Eric Fenby, Arthur Benjamin and Benjamin Britten, he entered the Royal Academy of Music in 1958 and studied under Lennox Berkeley.
 He won several prizes at the RAM, culminating in the Mendelssohn Scholarship in 1962, which took him to Paris to study with Nadia Boulanger.

-Returning to London in 1963 he was invited to teach at the RAM, and was a Professor of Composition there for over 20 years.
+Returning to London in 1963 he was invited to teach at the RAM, and was a Professor of Composition there for over 20 years: his composition students included Eleanor Alberga, Irvine Arditti, Harvey Brough, Christopher Fox, Joe Jackson, Jane Palmer, Paul Patterson and Malcolm Singer.

 He later became Hon Treasurer and a Founder member of the Royal Academy of Music Guild.
 He was a Fellow of the Royal Academy of Music (FRAM), and also an Associate of the Royal College of Music (ARCM).

+Composition

 An early success as a composer was with the orchestral overture Antic Hay (1961) which won the first Royal Amateur Orchestral Society Award.
 The Petite Suite of the same year won the first Eric Coates Memorial Prize.
+Other orchestral works include four numbered symphonies (spanning 1961-1991), a Little Symphony and a piano concerto (op.54, 1978).
+There are two operas: Johnson Preserv'd (1967) with a libretto by Jill Watt, and Thérèse Raquin (1975).

-Among his other works are the operas Johnson Preserv'd (1967) and Thérèse Raquin (1975), four numbered symphonies and a Little Symphony (spanning 1961-1991), a piano concerto (op.54, 1978), three each of string quartets, piano trios and violin sonatas, as well as song cycles, choral (the dramatic cantata Ecce homo, 1962) and organ music (Organ Symphony, op.
+His chamber and instrumental music includes three each of string quartets, piano trios and violin sonatas.
+His Sextet was premiered at the Cheltenham Festival in 1966 by members of the Czech Nonet, and his Sonatina for Flute and Violin was performed at the same event.
+Stoker also composed song cycles, choral music (such as the dramatic cantata Ecce homo, 1962, his first large scale choral work) and music for the organ (Organ Symphony, op.
 58, 1980).
+A second large choral work, Proverbs, was premiered by the John Alldis choir and the Virtuoso ensemble at the 1966 St Pancas Festival.

 Stoker declared the piano to be his favourite instrument, with the guitar a close second: he produced a number of pieces for both instruments.
+He also enjoyed composing for specific performers: two string quartets for the Alberni String Quartet, a piano trio for the Willison Trio, a violin sonata for Frederick Grinke and Joseph Weingarten, and a piano sonata for Else Cross.
+His music for youthful performers includes a setting of the Evening Canticles (commissioned by the Farnham Festival) and three miniature string quartets, written entirely in the first position for each instrument.

 His style was modern but accessible, full of his optimistic, joie de vivre personality.